 Advances in modern imaging technologies such as computed tomography and photogrammetry are opening doors to exciting new possibilites in the realm of non-destructive evaluation (NDE) and in general digitizing the physical world around us.
 One area Tetrahive is excited to be a part of is the utilization of these techniques to perform NDA and reverse engineering on complex, multi-material assemblies like electronic circuit cards.

 0 min READ

 Through strategic collaborations and development of custom in-house software tools, Tetrahive has recently added the capability to perform non-destructive evaluation (NDE) and in some cases reverse engineering on complex multi-material assemblies.

-The process, currently being applied primarily in the aerospace industry to support non-destructive reverse engineering of electronics, leverages existing industrial CT imaging techniques and custom data processing software and pipelines to recover technical design data from raw scan point cloud or voxel intensity data.
+The process, currently being applied primarily in the aerospace industry to support non-destructive reverse engineering of electronics, leverages existing industrial CT imaging techniques, custom data processing software and pipelines to recover technical design data from raw scan point cloud or voxel intensity data.